NBA trade rumors: Latest news, buzz around deadline

 Check back for updates as the trade deadline approaches.

+• Real Madrid’s teenage star Luka Doncic, a likely top selection in the 2018 draft, has signed with agent Bill Duffy.
+(Marc Stein, ESPN)

-• Celtics GM Danny Ainge says the team is not looking for a short-term fix at the deadline.
-(MassLive.com)
+• Paul Millsap is off the block, but the Hawks are “actively” looking to upgrade at the deadline.
+(Atlanta Journal-Constitution)

-• The Raptors aren’t planning to deal any of their young assets after moving to add Serge Ibaka.
+• The Raptors aren’t planning to deal any of their young assets after moving for Serge Ibaka.
 (Toronto Star)

-• The Pistons have explored the trade market for Andre Drummond and Reggie Jackson.
-(Zach Lowe, ESPN)

-• Derrick Williams will sign a minimum deal with the Cavaliers, continue his comeback, and then hope to raise his value on the market this off-season.(Cleveland Plain-Dealer)

-• The Sixers remain very active regarding everyone except for Joel Embiid and Ben Simmons.
+• The Sixers remain very active regarding everyone save for Joel Embiid and Ben Simmons.
 (Steve Kyler, Basketball Insiders)

-• In a radio interview with Sirius XM, Anthony Davis affirmed his desire to stay with the Pelicans long-term.